No email, no internet, no social media: No problem for the 'BoringPhone'

 In April, Davidson told Stuff his personal smartphone use, of which he deemed too much, inspired him to take time away from the screen.

-"The idea is to decrease the amount the time people are wasting on their device," he said.
+"The idea is to decrease the amount of time people are wasting on their device," he said.

 "It's worth just trying it, even a week."